 Not directly, but you may decide to use some of the savings you realize through participating in the program to pay for textbooks or other expenses.

 Not currently.
-Students must enroll in a full-time course of study, taking 15 credits per semester (or 12 credits during fall and spring semesters, and additional credits during winter and summer terms).
-Many students do manage to attend full-time and also work a number of hours outside of school, although it is very hard to go to school full-time and also work full-time.
-The program isn’t for everyone.
+Students must enroll in a full-time course of study and earn at least 12 credits while at the community college and 14 credits at the university,).
+Many students are able attend full-time and also work a number of hours outside of school.
 The state has launched the Commonwealth Commitment because Massachusetts is facing a shortage of college graduates and wants to encourage more students to complete their degrees at a faster pace.
 Research shows that full-time students save money on the overall cost of their education, and also tend to have higher overall graduation rates than students who go part-time.

-Yes, but at an additional cost to you.
-Room and board are not covered under the terms of the Commonwealth Commitment program.
+Yes, but room and board are not covered under the terms of the Commonwealth Commitment program.

-As a “special-mission” institution, the Mass Maritime Academy's academic programs require an earlier transfer by students in order to complete a full course of study.
-You will complete the final semester of your associate degree at MMA; those credits will “reverse transfer” back to your community college and you will earn both an associate’s degree and a bachelor’s degree.
-You will also be required to live on campus—and, for some majors, complete a semester at sea—in order to graduate.
+As a “special-mission” institution, the Massachusetts Maritime Academy's (MMA) academic programs require students to transfer prior to completing an associate’s degree.
+You will complete the final semester of your associate degree at MMA; those credits will “reverse transfer” back to your community college and you will earn an associate’s degree before completing your baccalaureate degree requirements.
+Massachusetts Maritime Academy also. requires students to live on campus—and, for some majors, complete a semester at sea—in order to graduate.